Bedi asks Collector to take action against stadium promoters | Law-Order

 She wanted the Collector to ascertain whether the invitees listed as participants in the inauguration of the T-20 tournament had given their prior consent to participate in the inauguration (on Wednesday last).
-Bedi pointed out in her letter that "while you (collector) had avoided attending the said inauguration knowing of his (promoter`s) credentials you failed to caution the office of Lt Governor on the bonafides of the person who was insisting on my personal presence at the inauguration."
+Bedi pointed out in her letter that "while you (collector) had avoided attending the said inauguration knowing of his (promoter`s) credentials you failed to caution the office of Lt Governor on the bonafide of the person who was insisting on my personal presence at the inauguration."
 She said, "As a Collector, it is your duty to ensure the dignity of the constitutional office of the Lt Governor.
 I am taking up the illegal construction of the stadium by Seichem Technology with BCCI so that the spirit of cricket is not harmed."
-PTI COR NVG NVG
+PTI COR Meanwhile, the Cricket Association of Pondicherry denied the allegations of any violation of the law.

+Honorary secretary of the association V Chandran, in a statement, said there were some vested interests who were providing false information on the stadium.
+He said the association and landowners Siechem would be ready to provide any information that the government may seek and added that all the procedures were followed in the construction of the stadium.

 - READ MORE ON: